splittingred/old.splittingred.github.com/source/posts/post/redesigning-the-site.html.md

 I've been doing a lot of Ruby coding recently, and decided, why not make my blog out of it?
 After toying around with [Jekyll](http://jekyllrb.com/) for a while, I eventually settled on [MiddleMan](http://middlemanapp.com/), an easy build and deploy tool that I could throw a site up quickly via a Git repository.
+Plus, MM automatically compresses my CSS/JS, handles post meta and dates, and does tagging for me.

 I redesigned the site with a very, very simple and minimalistic design (still a WIP, of course).
 I wanted content to be king on the site, and didn't want to have to think about design trends over the next few years.
 Choosing the plain